OldManUmby/DND.SRD.Wiki/pages/14.monsters/default.10.md

 ***Claws.** Melee Weapon Attack:* +3 to hit, reach 5 ft., one creature. *Hit:* 3 (1d4 + 1) slashing damage plus 2 (1d4) cold damage.

 ***Frost Breath (Recharge 6)***.
-The mephit exhales a 15- foot cone of cold air.
+The mephit exhales a 15-foot cone of cold air.
 Each creature in that area must succeed on a DC 10 Dexterity saving throw, taking 5 (2d4) cold damage on a failed save, or half as much damage on a successful one.

 ### Magma Mephit